stealthcopter/deepce/README.md

 # Advanced Usage

-It is possible to download and run deepce without touching the disk, however you will be unable easily set arguments (direct maniuplation of variables is possible using export).
+It is possible to download and run deepce without touching the disk, however you will be unable to easily set arguments (direct manipulation of variables is possible using export).

 ```bash
 wget -O - https://github.com/stealthcopter/deepce/raw/master/deepce.sh | sh